fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

 When we started, LINQ was already around for a few years and we saw F# as a natural next step for C# developers who want to apply the power of _functional programming_ to areas beyond just data querying.
-We used C# to explain a number of functional concepts such as _higher-order functions_, functional _immutable lists_ , we discussed how functional ideas relate to object-oriented design patterns and we even had a C# _monad_ example.
+We used C# to explain a number of functional concepts such as _higher-order functions_, functional _immutable lists_, we discussed how functional ideas relate to object-oriented design patterns and we even had a C# _monad_ example.

 The focus on functional programming made sense at a time when everyone was excited about LINQ, but it paints an inaccurate image of what programming in F# is often like.
-For example, recursion is important in theory, but you can write quite a lot of F# code without needing recursion explicitly.
+For example, function composition is important in theory, but you can write quite a lot of F# code without using it explicitly.
 So, while the course still uses many functional programming concepts, we now talk about them more in context of typical problems or situations where they are useful.

 </div><div class="col-md-5 col-lg-5">